pschatzmann/pico-arduino/README.md

 Recently I was receiving my Raspberry PI Pico and I had the opportunity to play around with it.
 Actually most of the time I spent reading the Manuals...
 The conclusion: interesting - but a little bit too complicated.
 So I was quite happy to read that Arduino plans to add an official support for this Microcontroller.

 However I did not want to wait for the official support to be available, so as a temporary solution, I decided to make my own Arduino API available as a separate project.
+In the meantime the official Arduino support is avaiable, but I still think that this project is quite usefull because of it's unique design goals:

 ## Design goals